Terror Alert Systems Fast Facts

 March 12, 2002-April 25, 2011 - The Homeland Security Advisory System acts as a color-coded terrorism threat advisory scale.
 The level never goes below yellow.

-August 10, 2006 - The US Department of Homeland Security raises the threat level for commercial flights originating in the United Kingdom bound for the US to red, the highest level ever.
+August 10, 2006 - The DHS raises the threat level for commercial flights originating in the United Kingdom bound for the US to red.
 Raises level to orange for all commercial aviation in or destined for the United States.

-August 13, 2006 - Homeland Security lowers the threat level for commercial flights from the UK back to orange.
-Remains at orange for all domestic and international flights.
+Three days later the DHS lowers the threat level back to orange.

 RED - "Severe"